Laravel-ASAWL/app-ejemplo/README.md

             'title' => 'Test Post',
             'slug' => 'test-post',
             'description' => 'A short description',
-            'body' => 'This is the body of the test post.'
+            'body' => 'This is the body of the test post.', ];
-        ];
         $post = Post::create($data);